nvsmith/groundwork/README.md

 -   **sidebar.php**: Defines widget areas and sidebar markup.
 -   **single.php**: Template for individual blog posts.
 -   **style.css**: Main stylesheet with theme metadata header and default styles.
 -   **woocommerce.php**: Basic WooCommerce compatibility wrapper, loading shop templates when active.
-Delete this file if you don't intend to use WooCommerce.
+    -   If you don't intend to use WooCommerce, delete this file and the `inc/woocommerce-hooks.php` file.

 ### Assets (`assets/`)